Assigning Senior Pastors

 It is extremely important to match ministers with the right congregations.

-- A member of the Pastoral Ministry Leadership Team.
+- The chairperson of the local church’s A member of the Personnel Relations Team.

 The goal in assigning senior pastors is to match the congregation’s needs and vision with a pastor’s strengths.
 Hopefully, the assignment will last many years.
 The process emphasizes much interaction between the church and prospective pastor.